pgpkg/pgpkg/docs/pages/manual.md

 When you need to make changes to a schema, simply create a new SQL file containing the changes, and add it to the end of `@migration.pgpkg`.

+> We've found that using a versioning convention on your migration scripts makes it easier to reason about your schema.
+> For example, if you need to make a change to a `story` table created in `story.sql`,
+> put those changes in a file called `story@001.sql`.
+This will group all changes to the `story` table
+> together in your IDE.
+Note that this is just a convention, and not a requirement of `pgpkg`.
+> Remember that the specific order that these scripts are run is specified only in the `@migration.pgpgk` file.

 When `pgpkg` is run, it finds any scripts in the migration catalog which have not already been executed, and executes them.
 Scripts are always run in the exact order specified in `@migration.pgpkg`.

-**Warning**: The relative path name used for a migration script is used to track if it has been run or not.
+**Warning**: The relative path name used for each migration script is used to track if it has been run or not.
 You should not change the path of a migration script once it has been executed.

-Regardless of the number of migration scripts to be run, all scripts are run a single transaction.
+Regardless of the number of migration scripts to be run, all scripts are run in a single transaction.
 If any migration script fails, the entire operation is aborted and the database is left unmodified.

-pgpkg will print an error if a file exists in or under migration directory, but is not listed in `@migration.pgpkg`.
+pgpkg will print an error if a file exists in or under the migration directory, but is not listed in `@migration.pgpkg`.

 Scripts in the migration directory must not declare managed objects.
+Doing so is likely to cause unexpected behaviour.

-Migrated objects are expected to be created only in the schemas declared in `pgpkg.toml`. `pgpkg` may refuse to run scripts which perform operations outside declared schemas, but this is not yet implemented reliability.
+Migrated objects are expected to be created only in the schemas declared in `pgpkg.toml`. `pgpkg` may refuse to run scripts which perform operations outside declared schemas, but note that this is not yet implemented reliability.

-An interesting (and intended) consequence of the way pgpkg migrations work is that it makes it easy for teams to merge migration scripts from git branches into trunk.
-Unlike migration tools that use filename sequence numbers to order migrations, pgpkg's approach means that developers working on branches are unlikely to create merge conflicts.
+An interesting (and intended) consequence of the way pgpkg migrations work is that it makes it easy for teams to merge migration scripts from git branches into main. pgpkg's approach means that developers working on branches are unlikely to create migration script merge conflicts.

 In the event that two schema changes are made by different teams and then merged, there is little chance that they will be dependent on one another, which means they can be added to `@migration.pgpkg` in any order.
+Conflicts will only arise if teams create identical filenames.

 ## Tests

-pgpkg supports the writing of SQL unit tests, which are declared as SQL functions.
+pgpkg makes it easy to write SQL unit tests, which are declared as SQL functions.
 Despite the small learning curve, we find it much more productive to write tests using `pgpkg`, than to run a schema migration and manually test it using `psql` (however, we do support this workflow during development: see the [REPL option](#repl), below).